Post Completion OPT

 OPT Reporting Requirements

-Once you receive your Employment Authorization Document (EAD) and it becomes active (EAD start date), you are required to comply with federal OPT reporting requirements in order to maintain F-1 status.
+Once you receive your Employment Authorization Document (EAD) and it becomes active (EAD start date), you are required to comply with federal OPT reporting requirements to maintain F-1 status.
 Click here to learn more about OPT Reporting Responsibilities.

 EAD Typographic Error(s)